What is ibandronic acid?

 How ibandronic acid works

-Ibandronic acid reduces the activity of osteoclasts.
+Ibandronic acid reduces the activity of the cells that break down the bone (osteoclasts).
 This can help reduce pain and strengthen the bone.

 Ibandronic acid also reduces the amount of calcium that is lost from the bones.
 This helps calcium levels in the blood return to normal.